Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 ## Forking

-By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
-You can fork this repository by using the following steps:
+To avoid affecting the original owner's repository, a copy of the original repository is made on our GitHub account by forking the GitHub Repository.
+This enables us to view and/or make changes without modifying the original repository.
+The following steps can be used to fork this repository:

  1. Log in to GitHub and locate the repository